jelera/jelera.github.io/_posts/2019/04/2019-04-21-Enumerable-in-Ruby-group_by_and_transform_values.md

 Like peanut butter and jelly, `Enumerable#group_by` and `Hash#transform_values` go well together, and should be part of your repertoire as a Ruby developer.
-Once I'll start diving into advanced JavaScript development, I'll search what is the equivalent of these helpful methods.
+Once I start diving into advanced JavaScript development, I'll search what is the equivalent of these helpful methods.

 Cheers.